-For a brand more often associated with classical German watchmaking, the Spezialist collection introduces a new sport watch line from Glashütte Original and came as a bit of a surprise.
-While the collection is sure to expand with pilot watches and other sporty types, the Spezialist line begins with a dive watch referencing a historical model from the brand’s archives.
-The Spezialist SeaQ debuts with a few variations and is a strong entrant into the vintage-inspiration melee, with moderate sizing and distinctive looks.
+A brand more often associated today with classical German watchmaking, Glashütte Original surprised the horological world in 2019 with the introduction of its Spezialist Collection.
+While the line is sure to expand with other sporty watch types, it debuted with a dive watch referencing a historical model from the brand’s archives.
+The Spezialist SeaQ — which was first introduced in black with moderate sizing and distinctive looks, is now available with a cool blue dial.

 Also joining the SeaQ collection is a bolder 43.2mm-wide model, water-resistant to 300m, and featuring the brand’s signature complication, the “panorama date.”
-The Glashütte Original Spezialist SeaQ is distinctive looking among the many other vintage-inspired luxury dive watches out there, but it is also in a very competitive space, with prices starting around $9,500 for the production or limited SeaQ, or around $12,280 for the Panorama Date.
+The Glashütte Original Spezialist SeaQ is distinctive-looking among the many other vintage-inspired luxury dive watches out there, but it's also in a very competitive space, with prices starting around $10,086.